COVID-19 health emergency could be over this year, WHO says

-GENEVA (AP) — The head of emergencies at the World Health Organization said Tuesday that the worst of the coronavirus pandemic — deaths, hospitalizations and lockdowns — could be over this year if huge inequities in vaccinations and medicines are addressed quickly.
+GENEVA (AP) — The worst of the coronavirus pandemic — deaths, hospitalizations and lockdowns — could be over this year if huge inequities in vaccinations and medicines are addressed quickly, the head of emergencies at the World Health Organization said Tuesday.

 But “we have a chance to end the public health emergency this year if we do the things that we’ve been talking about,” he said.

-WHO has slammed the imbalance in COVID-19 vaccination between rich and poor countries as a catastrophic moral failure.
-Fewer than 10% of people in lower-income countries have received one dose of COVID-19 vaccine.
+WHO has slammed the imbalance in COVID-19 vaccinations between rich and poor countries as a catastrophic moral failure.
+Fewer than 10% of people in lower-income countries have received even one dose of a COVID-19 vaccine.

 Ryan told the virtual gathering of world and business leaders that if vaccines and other tools aren't shared fairly, the tragedy of the virus, which has so far killed more than 5.5 million people worldwide, would continue.